 Chickpea Strawberry Cake Video

-The frosting uses half a can (15oz / 400ml) of coconut milk blended together with enough cashews to make a thick icing.
-I didn’t add any sugar as I didn’t think it needed it but you might want to adjust for your taste.
-Cashew nuts and coconut are quite sweet.
+The healthy dairy free frosting uses half a can (15oz / 400ml) of coconut milk blended together with enough cashews to make a thick icing.
+I didn’t add any sweeteners as I didn’t think it needed it but you might want to adjust for your taste.
+Cashew nuts and coconut do add some sweetness.

-The cake has just a hint of strawberries and you taste more the strawberries on top.
-I did want to use strawberries in this as during testing I found without a fruit it was just missing something.
+This gluten free cake has just a hint of strawberries and you taste more the strawberries on top.
+I did want to use strawberries in this cake as during testing I found without fruity tones it was just missing something.

 My chickpea cake is high in protein and fibre but free of oil and only contains a small amount of sweetener.
 Use whatever sweetener you like.
 I used maple syrup and just a small amount as I don’t like it too sweet.